Berkeley-CS61B/website-sp24/labs/lab10/faq.md

 does not have the capacity to render or display, so using the `StdDraw` library will cause an issue on the autograder.

-### I'm trying to play the game, but the board shows up as black.
+### I'm trying to play the game, but the board shows up as black a screen.

 A common problem results from how `runGame` is structured.
 It might help to revisit the spec, where it goes over the details of `runGame`, specifically this portion: